SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/07-Homework.md

 We can take the numbers directly from the input field by using the **getElementById()** function.

-After we have taken the elements from the DOM, it’s time to do the actual work.
+After we have taken the elements from the DOM, it is time to do the actual work.

 We get the values of the two **textboxes**, the value of a textbox, as one would expect, is **text**.
 In order to get a **number**, we need to use a function to **parse them**.

 [image assetsSrc="JS-Advanced-DOM-Homework-3.jpg" /]

-All that’s left now is to append the result to the **div**.
+All that is left now is to append the result to the **div**.

 We use the same function to get the **result** element by id and change its **text content** to the result of the **subtraction**.